Landmarking the Hidden Base

 - The Torchwood Institute has had bases:

-- UNIT had one: Under the Tower of London in "The Christmas Invasion" (revisited in "The Power of Three").
+- UNIT has one: Under the Tower of London in "The Christmas Invasion" (revisited in "The Power of Three" and "The Day of the Doctor").
 It beat their early place that had a conspicuous "Keep Out" sign.

 - Various bad guys have based themselves in/under:

 - They make an attempt to justify many of these, explaining there is something important about the location or nature of the structure that they need.
 For example, the Torchwood Tower (Canary Wharf) exists because there was a rift high in the air, so they had to build a giant tower to reach it, The Hub's location was chosen due to its proximity with yet another rift and the Nestene Consciousness was using the London Eye as a giant transmitter to broadcast the signal controlling the Autons.
 In "Daleks in Manhattan", the Daleks attached Dalekanium strips to the top of the Empire State Building (which at the time was the tallest building on Earth) to kick-start a new race of hybrids with a solar flare.